 The North Coast

-BEAU VALLON is the most popular beach in Mahé, several kilometres long, offering a lot of options when it comes to accommodation, restaurants and watersports.
+The several kilometers long BEAU VALLON is the most popular beach in Mahé, offering many accommodation options, restaurants, and watersports.
 The water is crystal clear, free from rocks and seaweed.
 You can always find shelter under the trees.
 Unfortunately, you will see vendors or hawkers on this beach.
 Be vigilant and never leave your valuable belongings unattended.

 ANSE NORD D’EST is a wild and beautiful beach, great for taking photos but not suitable for swimming.

 TOP SOLEIL BEACH is a sunny, lovely bay with gorgeous golden sand and the most turquoise-blue water.
 Just try the smoked fish from the bar nearby.
 Delicious!